jonhahn/Sports-Stats/README.md

 March Madness

-The pool I am a part of has the follorules:
+The pool I am a part of has the following rules:
 1. Pick 8 teams
 2. No 2 teams may have the same seed number
 3. The total of your teams seed numbers may not exceed 62